BeAnMo/transfigure-json/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Currently, Json-Find only supports JSON-compatible objects.
+Currently, jsoniter only supports JSON-compatible objects.

 For a refresher, a JSON-compatible object is one of:
 - Booleans